-We are an activist Treasury that enables and promotes quality service delivery for the citizens of Gauteng through:
+We are an activist Treasurt that enables and promotes quality service delivery for the ciizens of Gauteng through:

-•• Sustainable financing and funding that ensures developmentally focused allocation of resources and innovative revenue
+Sustainable financing and funding that ebsures developmentally focused allocation of resources an dinnovative revenue generation;

-•• Efficient cash management that ensures sustainable liquidity levels in the province;
+Efficient cash management that ensure sustainable liquidity levels in the province;

-•• Effective financial management and reporting that ensures responsible stewardship and transparent resource utilization
+Effective financial management and reporting that ensures responsible stewardship and transparent resource utilisation and expediture;and

-•• A well-structured governance framework that ensures accountability, transparency and fiscal discipline in line with
+A well-structured governance framework that ensures accountability,transparency and fiscal discipline in line with statutory obligations.

-The functions or powers of the Gauteng Provincial Treasury (GPT) are described in both the Public Finance Management Act
+The functions of the Gauteng Provincial TReasury (GPT) are described in the Public Finance Management Act (PFMA,1999) and the Municipal Finance Management Act (MFMA,2003).These canbe summarised as follows:

-•• To manage the budget allocation for the Gauteng Provincial Government (GPG);
+To manage the budget allocation for the Gauteng Provincial Government;

-•• To ensure the effective and efficient utilization of resources (that is, value for money and compliance with all relevant
+to ensure the effective and efficient utilisation of resources-value for oney and compliance with all relevant legislation;

-•• To develop, implement and monitor compliance with corporate governance norms and standards relating to provincial
+To develop,implement and monitor compliance withcorporate governance norms and standards realing to provincial and local government;and

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.